-On Saturday we got to attend a children's prayer meeting out in Svay Rieng province, where we had been doing children's ministry for several days, going from village to village out among the rice fields, to hold meetings with the kids.
-Some of them came to the prayer meeting.
-After
+On Saturday we got to attend a children's prayer meeting out in Svay Rieng province, where we had been doing children's m

 a lot of singing and presentations and skits from various group, we got down to praying.
 The theme of this prayer meeting was domestic violence, with which these kids are all too familiar. they got into small groups and made lists of their requests, ("pray that the other children in my